 \subsubsection{Adjacent neighbours}

-In Figure~\ref{fig:comparison}~d), smears created at low angles with low speeds tend to have RBCs with fewer adjacent neighbours.
-Those Fields of View with the highest density of RBCs intuitively have RBCs with more adjacent neighbours.
-For the Fields of View with intermediate densities, there appears to be no relation between the parameters and the number of adjacent neighbours.
+In Fig.~\ref{fig:comparison}~(d), smears created at low angles with low speeds tend to have RBCs with fewer adjacent neighbors.
+Those fields of view with the highest density of RBCs intuitively have RBCs with more adjacent neighbors.
+For the fields of view with intermediate densities, there appears to be no relation between the parameters and the number of adjacent neighbors.